 Considering how delicious it is, saganaki is a surprisingly simple Greek recipe, at least in its basic form.
 There are many variations out there—you can add shrimp or mussels for an added flare—but the simple cheese version is immensely popular.
 Saganaki is written as σαγανάκι in Greek and pronounced sah-ghah-NAH-kee.

-The recipe takes its name from the pan in which it's made: the sagani, a two-handled pan made in many different materials.
+The recipe takes its name from the pan in which it's made: the sagani, a two-handled pan made of many different materials.
 Those for use on the stovetop are usually cast iron.
-You can use a small paella pan, a small cast iron skillet, or even an oval au gratin dish if you don't have and can't find a sagani.
+You can use a small paella pan, a small cast-iron skillet, or even an oval au gratin dish if you don't have and can't find a sagani.

-Serve saganaki as an appetizer, an hors d'oeuvre, or as part of a meal made up of a variety of mezethes or appetizers.
-Saganaki goes well with ouzo or wine, olives, vegetable mezethes, tomatoes and crusty bread.
+Serve saganaki as an appetizer, hors-d'oeuvres, or as part of a meal made up of a variety of mezethes or appetizers.
+Saganaki goes well with ouzo or wine, olives, vegetable mezethes, tomatoes, and crusty bread.

 - Cut the cheese into slices or wedges 1/2-inch thick by 2 1/2 to 3 inches wide.
 Each slice must be thick enough that it doesn't melt during cooking.

 - Moisten each slice with cold water and dredge it in the flour.
 Shake off any excess flour.